Table of Contents

 Despite their ghastly appearance and creation, the inugami is actually benevolent house spirits.
 Like ordinary dogs, they are faithful to their owner or family and they do everything that’s asked of them.
 Or, at least most of the time – there are exceptions.

-- The severed head was to be buried immediately in a specific location – an active road or crossroads.
+The severed head was to be buried immediately in a specific location, like an active road or crossroads.
 This was important as the more active the road was and the more people stepped over the decapitated head, the angrier the dog’s spirit would become.
-After a certain amount of time – generally undetermined, it depended on the legend – the head was to be dug out.
+After a certain amount of time (generally undetermined, it depended on the legend) the head was to be dug out.
 It should also be mentioned that in some myths, when the decapitated heads weren’t buried deep enough, they would sometimes crawl out of the dirt and start flying around, tormenting people.
-In such cases, these creatures weren’t inugami, however, as the ritual hadn’t been complete.
+In such cases, these creatures weren’t inugami, as the ritual hadn’t been complete.